Atriplex hortensis

-Atriplex hortensis, known as garden orache, red orache or simply orache (/ˈɒrətʃ/; also spelled orach), mountain spinach, French spinach, or arrach, is a species of plant in the amaranth family used as a leaf vegetable that was common before spinach and still grown as a warm-weather alternative to that crop.
-For many years, it was classified in the goosefoot family, but it has now been absorbed into the Amaranthaceae.
+Atriplex hortensis, known as garden orache, red orache or simply orache (/ˈɒrətʃ/; also spelled orach), mountain spinach, French spinach, or arrach, is a species of plant in the amaranth family used as a leaf vegetable that was common before spinach; it is still grown as a warm-weather alternative to spinach.
+For many years, it was classified in the goosefoot family (Chenopodiaceae), but it has now been absorbed into the Amaranthaceae.
 It is Eurasian, native to Asia and Europe, and widely naturalized in Canada, the United States, Australia, and New Zealand.

 Description

 Atriplex hortensis is a hardy annual plant, with an erect, branching stem.
 It varies in height from two to six feet, according to the variety and soil.
 The leaves are variously shaped, but somewhat oblong, comparatively thin, and slightly acidic to the taste.
+There are varieties with red, white and green leaves.
 The flowers are small and obscure, greenish or reddish, corresponding to a degree with the color of the foliage of the plant.
-The seeds are small, black, surrounded by a thin, pale-yellow membrane, and they retain their viability for three years.
-There are varieties with red, white and green leaves.
+They can be male, female or hermaphrodite.
+The fruits are often overhanging because of their weight.
+The seeds retain their viability for three years.
+The yellow-brown seeds with a diameter of 3 to 4 millimeters and a more translucent seed shell are immediately germable.
+The black seeds with a diameter of only 1.5 to 2 millimeters and smooth, thick, leathery seed shell germinate only after two years.

+The pollination is carried out by self-pollination, wind pollination, or insects.